othercriteria/vibectl/docs/llm-proxy-server.md

 # Quick insecure setup for development
 vibectl setup-proxy configure vibectl-server-insecure://localhost:50051 vibectl vibe "test the proxy connection"

+# Development with authentication but temporary secret
+# (secret will be auto-generated and logged)
+vibectl-server --enable-auth --log-level DEBUG
 ```

 ## Monitoring and Metrics